Danack/Bristolian/docs/explanations/shenanigans_at_dcb_committee.md

 Councillor Poultney questioned the Chair and Simone Wilding, the senior planning officer present, very closely as to whether the committee could vote to refuse or whether they were required to vote to defer.

-The officer tried to persuade the Councillors that the reasons for refusal needed to "come back the next time with worked up reasons for refusal".
+The officer tried to persuade the Councillors that the reasons for refusal needed to "come back the next time with worked up reasons for refusal" i.e. that a refusal decision could not be taken at the current committee meeting as the reasons need to be given to the officers to write up, before being confirmed at the next meeting.

-The Councillors all agreed that they had been very clear in the meeting for the reasons for refusal, and the junior planning officer even helpfully said something along the lines of "you can just use the reasons why those conditions were added to the planning application in the first place".
+The Councillors all agreed that they had been very clear in the meeting for the reasons for refusal, and the junior planning officer even helpfully said something along the lines of "you can just use the reasons why those conditions were added to the planning application in the first place as the reasons for refusal".

 The meeting ended shortly after the unanimous vote of refusal took place.